GPegel/prombix/README.md

 ## How to set this up:

-In the file called `start.py` you will see a bunch of Docker containers being started like zabbix-server, mysql and also zabbix-agent.
+In the file called `start.py` you will see a bunch of Docker containers being started like zabbix-appliance, zabbix-agent and also Grafana.

-So to start MySQL, Zabbix Server, Zabbix Server Front-End, Zabbix Agent, ~~Prometheus~~ and Grafana just type in your CLI : `python3 start.py`
+So to start the containers, just type in your CLI : `python3 start.py`

 To stop all containers you could use the `python3 stop_all.py` script but be aware, running this script wil stop and remove ALL of your running containers.
 Even the ones that weren't started by this project.